-You can see your overall return on the investment in a trader, and also click on the person to see what positions they (and you) currently have open, and how these are performing individually.
+You can see your overall return on the investment in a trader.
+Click on the person to see what positions they (and you) currently have open, and how these are performing individually.
 Usefully you’re able to close individual copied trades without uncopying a trader altogether.

 It’s a good way to gauge whether you think they’re worth copying and tune into useful information.

 Once you’ve familiarised yourself with the eToro platform and (hopefully) had some success copying other people, you can start thinking about placing your own trades.

-The bad news is that you do need to think a bit harder and do your research.
+You need to think a bit harder and do your research.
 Any shortcomings are squarely on you now!

-Focusing your energies on the stock market also gets you used to the platform and the whole process of opening and closing positions without too much pressure.
-You probably have a fair amount of existing consumer knowledge here too.
+Focusing your energies on the stock markets gets you used to the eToro platform and the whole process of buying and selling positions.
+You will have some familiarity as a consumer here too.

-Which stocks should you choose?
+Which stocks should you buy?

-Well, that’s up to you partner.
+Well, that’s up to you.
 I cannot offer specific investment advice.
 All I will say is that it pays dividends to do your homework, read the news frequently and listen to earning announcements.

 That’s it!
-You’re now invested $50 in Apple
+You’re now invested $10 in Apple.

 Click ‘Portfolio’ to see your open positions.

-This translates to +$15.75.
-This is the amount I would profit if I decided to sell these stocks (close my position) right now by clicking on the ‘Close’ button (red X).
+This translates to +$15.75 and is the amount I would profit if I decided to sell these stocks (close my position) right now by clicking on the ‘Close’ button.

 As I warned earlier, do not fall into the trap of checking the real-time performance of your trades every hour!
 This just leads to over-trading which again, is very costly.

-It’s a strategy that has served me well and means I don’t make rash spontaneous decisions just because a company released some ‘bad’ news and the market overreacted in the short-term.
+It’s a strategy that has served me well on eToro and means I don’t make rash spontaneous decisions just because a company released some ‘bad’ news and the market overreacted in the short term.

 Becoming a ‘Popular Investor’